ArieL-CanoY/cybersecurity/Programming and Scripting/CSharp/MVC/MVC Fundamentals.md

 DataType
 	- not validation
-	- only act as hint to the view
+	- only act as hint to the view (indirect validation)